Stevie-O/Droplet/README.md

-Moberry
+Droplet
 =======
-Moberry is a female graham cracker irc bot that does silly things when poked.
+Droplet is a crappy little bot powered by irssi.